dpaia/.github/profile/README.md

 DPAI Arena brings measurable productivity into the world of AI-assisted software development.
 AI tool providers can benchmark and refine their tools on real-world tasks, technology vendors keep their ecosystems first-class by contributing domain-specific benchmarks, enterprises gain a trusted way to evaluate tools before adoption, and developers get transparent insights into what truly boosts productivity.

-This repo covers main artefacts for DPAI Arena: projects, datasets, and the harness.
+This repo covers main artefacts for DPAI Arena: projects, datasets, and the harness (is coming soon).

 ## Projects